ARC20 Tokens

 Note: It will take 3 block confirmations before the tick

 ticker will be claimed.
-You can query the status with npm run cli get <atomicalID>
+You can query the status with yarn cli get <atomicalID>

 Required Parameters: